Mazid2003/Audio-recorder-using-python-and-flask/README.md

 **💡 Future Improvements**

-🚀 Add Real-time Audio Visualization📂 Cloud Storage for Recordings🔊 Noise Reduction & Audio Enhancements
+🚀 Add Real-time Audio Visualization📂 Cloud Storage for Recordings🔊 Noise Reduction & Audio Enhancements.

+**💬 Want to Collaborate?**

+Feel free to fork the repo, submit PRs, and give your feedback! 🔥💡

 **📜 License**